The Jamboree Book 19201st World Jamboree Olympia England

 H. S. Martin, Esq., Major Lord Hamption, D.S.O., The Chief Scout, Major A. G. Wade, M.C.,

 P. Armytage, Esq., M.V.O., Col. E. A. P. Hobday, C.M.G., A. Poyser, Esq.
+Preparing Olympia.

 THE next important piece of work to be considered was the preparation of Olympia for the great Pageant of Boy hood that was eventually to occupy the arena.
 This was intensely interesting, for Olympia is one of the most wonderful buildings in the world.
 In the first place it has the largest single span roof in existence anywhere.
 Not even the Crystal Palace with its acres of glass can compare with the remarkable building in the Addison Road.
 The arena proper measures some 325 feet by 85 feet-beyond this on either side and at the ends there is still room for the seating accommodation and the broad avenues, one of which was known as Mafeking Street during the jamboree.
 Then in addition there is the Annexe which proved so interesting during the run of the Show.